impronen/odin-curriculum/javascript/javascript_in_the_real_world/clean_code_continued.md

 #### Have your functions do only one thing

 A function that does one thing will be easier to read than one that does many things.
-This will not only make your code more readable but it will make it easier to refactor.
+This will not only make your code more readable but it will make it easier to refactor, to add new features and maintain.
 Let's look at an example:

 ```javascript
 function processUserData(user) {